 So, what we hear you ask, is so special about anodised aluminium.
 And how does it work?
 To achieve an evenly risen and flat cake, you need a pan that conducts heat steadily and consistently through the batter, right from the moment you put it in the oven.
 The tin should also provide ample space for the batter to expand while keeping the crust pale golden, delicate and thin.
 Aluminium, known for its exceptional conductivity, allows batters to bake quickly while its reflective nature minimises browning - truly an asset when it comes to quick bakes like cupcakes and sponges, naked cakes, upside down cakes and dessert/coffee cakes.

 We’ve always had the aluminium Wilton Decorator preferred range as an option for those seeking the perfect finish of a natural tin, or the USA Pan range, whick marries reflective aluminium with a natural silicone non-stick coating (which is another favourite around the Milly's team as you have the benefits of non-stick with the lighter finish).

 But recently our Fat Daddio’s Pro-Series bakeware have become our favourite anodised tins and here's why ...

 Made for professional use these pans heat faster and cool quicker, they're more heavy-duty than the Wilton decorator pans so can take a bit more kitchen chaos but your recipes will turn out exactly as they should.
-There are however a few tips they advise for your new pan and here they are;

 NB: The use of Olive oil or aerosol release sprays containing olive oil are not recommended as they can leave a sticky residue that may discolour the pan over time.

-- Tags: how-to
+- Tags: use-and-care